weBoost Office 100 vs. weBoost Office 200: What's the Difference?

 Gain, measured in dB, represents up to how much the unit can boost your existing cell signal.
 The larger the number, the more boost your signal will receive.

-Both the Office 100 and Office 200 feature up to +72 dB gain.
-It's the maximum allowed by the FCC for multi-carrier signal boosters.
+The Office 100, Office 200, and Office 300 Installed all feature up to +72 dB gain.
+It’s the maximum allowed by the FCC for multi-carrier signal boosters.
 Though, gain varies across uplink and downlink bands.

 - Uplink Frequency Bands – The frequencies used to transmit signals to a cell tower.